If you want peace, prepare for war and Jacob's Meeting With Esau

 “Si vis Pacem, Para Bellum.”
 If you want peace, prepare for war.

-We live in a time of strife and once again Jews are seeing antiSemitism on a level never before witnessed.
-Now more than ever, it is time for Jews to learn from our forefather Jacob, and pray everyday that we find peace once and for all but at the same time be prepared for whatever dangers come our way.
+We live in a time of strife, and once again, Jews are seeing antisemitism on a level never before witnessed.
+Now more than ever, it is time for Jews to learn from our forefather Jacob and pray every day that we find peace once and for all, but at the same time, be prepared for whatever dangers come our way.
 That includes purchasing, training, and learning everything you can about firearms.

 Pray for peace.
 Prepare for war.